Local Welding Business Turns 25

 “My dad had a small engine repair shop for 39 years,” Lambright says.
 “He had a welder that would fabricate motor mounts on a hay bailer.
 Dad’s business was called Lambright Engine Service, and he sold it about eight to ten years ago.
 We did a lot of good work there.”

 Lambright says Dalam Welding enjoys repeat business from farmers, as well as individuals who live on or near lakes.
+To keep the workers safe, welding helmets are a no-brainer necessity.

 “We have a welder shop at our residence,” Lambright says.
 “There are quite a lot of lakes near our shop, so that really helps business.
 People need parts for their boats and engines – things they need to fix.”